theaidran/YTReps/README.md

 2. Add new words or phrases after the video has been watched.
 3. Review flashcards based on a simple spaced repetition system.
 4. Track progress through statistics.

+## Tips
-5. Navigate the dictionary frame with your browser navigation bar (go back, refresh).
+Navigate the dictionary frame with your browser navigation bar (go back, refresh).